InhaleTheRice/tangerine/README.md

 npm un -g spork
 ```

-*(Spork is an additional dependency that must be installed globally to function, and as such, I've created [Tangerine Pie](https://github.com/spicy-ashes/tangerine-pie) to bring the features provided by the Spork CLI to Node.js as a high-level API.
+*(Spork is an additional dependency that must be installed globally for Tangerine to function as intended, and as such, I've created [Tangerine Pie](https://github.com/spicy-ashes/tangerine-pie) to bring the features provided by the Spork CLI to Node.js as a high-level API.
 This makes the global dependency no longer necessary, and it can be safely uninstalled when you download any release after - **but not including** - 1.0.0-alpha.4.2.)*